Casas del Tratado de Tordesillas

 Casas del Tratado de Tordesillas (Houses of Treaty of Tordesillas in English) are two united palaces in Tordesillas, Spain.
 The negotiations that gave rise to the Treaty of Tordesillas took place there, through which Spain and Portugal shared the New World, giving rise to Ibero-America.

 History

 On October 12, 1492, Christopher Columbus landed in the Bahamas.
 To determine Castilian rights in the territories newly found by Columbus, Isabella and Ferdinand approached Pope Alexander VI (Rodrigo Borgia).
 The Pope issued four bulls, known as the Alexandrian Bulls.
 The Catholic monarchs and the Lusitanian monarch subsequently negotiated a bilateral treaty.
 Delegations met for several months in Tordesillas, in the current province of Valladolid.
 According to the Portuguese chronicler García de Resende, the Portuguese ambassadors received secret reports from Lisbon on what would be the negotiating position of the Castilians with direct instructions from King Juan.
-The delegates of both monarchies signeda treaty on June 7, 1494, which is today called the Treaty of Tordesillas.
+The delegates of both monarchies signed a treaty on June 7, 1494, which is today called the Treaty of Tordesillas.